 The gap is perpetuated to some extent by the popular impression that the law has not kept up with the march of technology.
 As a technologist, I have to say I am not cynical about the law; I actually find that principles-based data privacy law anticipates almost all of the current controversies in cyberspace (though not quite all, as we shall see).

-So let's look a a couple of simple technicalities that technologists don't often comprehend.
+So let's look at a couple of simple technicalities that technologists don't often comprehend.

 What Privacy Law actually says

 Firstly there is the very definition of Personal Information.
-Lay people and engineers tend to intuit that Personal Information is the stuff of forms and questionnaires and call centres.
+Lay people and engineers tend to intuit that Personal Information [or equivalently what is known in the US as Personally Identifiable Information] is the stuff of forms and questionnaires and call centres.
 So technologists can be surprised that the definition of Personal Information covers a great deal more.
-Look at the definition from the Privacy Act:
+Look at the definition from the Australian federal Privacy Act:

 Information or an opinion, whether true or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.